 It’s important to start this Garden Route blog by clearing up some misperceptions we had, and maybe you have too as a first time-visitor.

-It doesn’t have much to do with gardens.
+The Garden Route doesn’t have much to do with gardens.

 It’s more about the forest and the sea.
 The “Coastal Forest Route” would be more accurate, but I guess that wouldn’t appeal as much to tourists.

-It’s not a route.
+The Garden Route is not a route.

 It’s an area.
 The “Coastal Forest Area.”
 We discovered we could just as easily explore it all from a single base as by changing hotels every night.
 (See How Long to Visit the Garden Route, below.)

-It’s not a scenic drive.
+The Garden Route is not a scenic drive.

 Speeding through the “Coastal Forested Area” on the N2, it looked a lot like semi-rural areas of Canada, the US, or Europe… except for the baboons on the side of the highway.